 You must choose a RouterOS version.
 You can always select the version that is marked as Current.
 You must also select the architecture (ARM, MIPS, SMIPS, TILE, etc...), but if you are not sure, then you can download the RouterOS package for ALL architectures, Netinstall will choose the right architecture for you.

-Disconnect your computer from WiFi, Ethernet, LTE, or any other type of connection) besides the one which will be used for installation!
+Disable all of your computer network interfaces (WiFi, Ethernet, LTE, or any other type of connection) besides the one which will be used for installation!
 Netinstall will only work on one active interface on your computer, it is highly recommended that you disable any other network interfaces in order to be sure that Netinstall will select the right network interface.

 Configure a static IP address for your Ethernet interface, open Start, and select Settings: